Bias,

 both a philosophy of history and suggests a goal of intelligent political

-chaos to which our voluntary transactions allegedly tend to hurl us.
+chaos to which our peaceful, voluntary economic transactions allegedly tend to hurl us.

 (See Ludwig von Mises,